Why Voluntary Benefits Matter for Small Businesses: Recruitment, Retention & Productivity

 The following sections will explain why small businesses should provide voluntary benefits.

-How Voluntary Benefits Give Small Businesses a Recruitment Edge
+How Voluntary Benefits Give Small Businesses a Recruitment Edge?

 Pro tip: Be Specific in Your Job Postings

-How Voluntary Benefits Strengthen Employee Retention
+How Voluntary Benefits Strengthen Employee Retention?

-How Voluntary Benefits Improve Employee Productivity and Satisfaction
+How Voluntary Benefits Improve Employee Productivity and Satisfaction?

 How Voluntary Benefits Improve Employee Satisfaction and Productivity